-While most people understand that spiders are a form of natural pest control in Northern California and Nevada, that doesn’t make them look any less creepy.
+While most people understand that spiders are a form of natural pest control in California and Nevada, that doesn’t make them look any less creepy.
 And even though these arachnids go out of their way to avoid humans, if their presence makes you feel uneasy, it’s best to leave spider control to pest professionals like Advanced IPM.

 Though all spiders are venomous, the majority of them cannot significantly harm humans – and those that can, such as the Black Widow and the Hobo spider, will only attack when provoked.
 Spiders and humans have coexisted for thousands of years, and they’re probably hiding just out of sight in your home or business right now.
 There are several different species of spiders common to our area, and at Advanced IPM, we make it our business to keep tabs on each and every one.

 American House Spider

 With a bulbous abdomen and small head, these spiders have a more “traditional” shape than others.
 They are often gray or brown with specks of other light colors, and females can grow as large as 1/2 an inch.
 House spiders build webs in high corners of crawlspaces or garages to catch their prey, but will abandon these webs if they are not productive, leaving what we refer to as “cobwebs.”

 The egg sacs of a house spider are brown and pear-shaped, and are hung directly from their webs.
 Though these spiders can bite if threatened, they are more likely to avoid human contact at all costs.

 These spiders are often confused for “daddy long-legs” spiders because of their long, spindly legs and tiny bodies measuring only about a fourth of an inch.
 They can be gray or brown, with distinct bands of color on their abdomens.
 True to their name, cellar spiders are often found building “messy” webs in basements, garages, and commercial warehouses.